A Woman Under the Influence: Reception

-On the review aggregator website Rotten Tomatoes, 86% of 36 critics' reviews of the film are positive, with an average rating of 8.2/10; the site's "critics consensus" reads: "Electrified by searing performances from Gena Rowlands and Peter Falk, A Woman Under the Influence finds pioneering independent filmmaker John Cassavetes working at his artistic peak."
+On the review aggregator website Rotten Tomatoes, 88% of 40 critics' reviews of the film are positive; the site's "critics consensus" reads: "Electrified by searing performances from Gena Rowlands and Peter Falk, A Woman Under the Influence finds pioneering independent filmmaker John Cassavetes working at his artistic peak."
+Metacritic, which uses a weighted average, assigned the film a score of 88 out of 100, based on 16 critics, indicating "universal acclaim".

+Contemporary reviews

-Nora Sayre of The New York Times observed: "Miss Rowlands unleashes an extraordinary characterization. [...]
-The actress’s style of performing sometimes shows a kinship with that of the early Kim Stanley or the recent Joanne Woodward, but the notes of desperation are emphatically her own. [...]
-Peter Falk gives a rousing performance [...] and the children are very well directed.
+Nora Sayre of The New York Times observed: "Miss Rowlands unleashes an extraordinary characterization. ...
+The actress's style of performing sometimes shows a kinship with that of the early Kim Stanley or the recent Joanne Woodward, but the notes of desperation are emphatically her own. ...
+Peter Falk gives a rousing performance ... and the children are very well directed.
 But the movie didn't need to be 2 hours and 35 minutes long: there's too much small talk, which doesn't really reveal character.
 Still, the most frightening scenes are extremely compelling, and this is a thoughtful film that does prompt serious discussion."

-Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, calling it "terribly complicated, involved and fascinating – a revelation", and saying: "The characters are larger than life (although not less convincing because of that), and their loves and rages, their fights and moments of tenderness, exist at exhausting levels of emotion. [...]
+Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, calling it "terribly complicated, involved and fascinating – a revelation", and saying: "The characters are larger than life (although not less convincing because of that), and their loves and rages, their fights and moments of tenderness, exist at exhausting levels of emotion. ...
 Cassavetes is strongest as a writer and filmmaker at creating specific characters and then sticking with them through long, painful, uncompromising scenes until we know them well enough to read them, to predict what they'll do next and even to begin to understand why."
-He later added the film to his "Great Movies" list, in which he called it "perhaps the greatest of Cassavetes' films."
+He later added the film to his "Great Movies" list, in which he called it "perhaps the greatest of Cassavetes' films".

+Pauline Kael of The New Yorker, however, condemned the film as a "didactic illustration of (R.D.)
+Laing's version of insanity.”
+Stanley Kauffmann of The New Republic also panned the film in his 1974 review, writing: "To me this film is utterly without interest or merit".
+John Simon called the film "dreadful."

 Time Out London wrote: "The brilliance of the film lies in its sympathetic and humorous exposure of social structure.
 Rowlands unfortunately overdoes the manic psychosis at times, and lapses into a melodramatic style which is unconvincing and unsympathetic; but Falk is persuasively insane as the husband; and the result is an astonishing, compulsive film, directed with a crackling energy."
 TV Guide gave the film four stars out of four, calling it "tough-minded", "moving", and "an insightful essay on sexual politics."

-Pauline Kael of The New Yorker, however, condemned the film as a "didactic illustration of (R.D.)
-Laing's version of insanity.”
-Stanley Kauffmann of The New Republic also panned the film in his 1974 review, writing: "To me this film is utterly without interest or merit".
-John Simon, noted for his frequently caustic and disparaging reviews, called the film "dreadful."

-In Sight and Sounds 2012 poll of the greatest films of all time, the film placed 59th in the directors' poll and 144th in the critics' poll.
-In 2015, the BBC named A Woman Under the Influence the 31st greatest American film ever made.

-In 1990, the film was selected for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant", one of the first fifty films to be so honored.